 In this guide, we outline the basic fundamentals of SEO for lawyers, with specific tips and examples that can be easily applied to your website so that you start showing up in search engine results.
-You’ll get an understanding of what SEO is, learn tactical strategies for implementing SEO, and what to look for if you’re interested in hiring an external vendor specialized in SEO for law firms and attorneys.
+You’ll get an understanding of what SEO is, learn tactical strategies for implementing SEO, and what to look for if you’re interested in hiring an external vendor specialized in law firm SEO.

-In the digital world of today, so many people are now going online to find information and compare their options. if it’s difficult for people to find you online, you’re most likely losing out on a significant amount of potential new business.
+In the digital world of today, so many people are now going online to find information and compare their options.
+If it’s difficult for people to find you online, you’re most likely losing out on a significant amount of potential clients.

-But first, this guide focuses on SEO for law firms who are just at the beginning stages of developing an online lead generation strategy, so let’s start with definitions, so you can go ahead and work on attracting potential clients.
+But first, this guide focuses on SEO for lawyers who are just at the beginning stages of developing an online lead generation strategy, so let’s start with definitions, so you can go ahead and work on attracting potential clients.

 What is SEO?